 Skip to content

-Hands off the main branch, especially if the project is live.
-During development, opt for a dev branch or feature branches.
-Merge features into the project via a Pull Request and then bid farewell to the branch.
+Don’t touch the main branch directly, especially on a live project.
+During development, use a dev branch or feature branches.
+Merge into the project via a Pull Request, then delete the branch.

-Repo names should always sport lowercase and employ kebab-case if containing multiple words.
-Peek at these examples:
+Repo names should be lowercase and use kebab-case for multiple words.

 • Bad: https://www.luckymedia.dev, www.luckymedia.dev, LuckyMedia.dev, LuckyMedia